 All 8-Series mixer-recorders can draw a significant amount of peak current: the battery chargers can draw over 3 A alone, and 4-pin Hirose connectors are only rated for 2 A per pin.
 The TA4 connector provides up to 5 A per pin and allows the use of smart batteries.

 How should I wire the TA4 to connect to a standard battery?

 For standard, only use pins 1 and 4 for connection.

-No, you can use smart batteries from AudioRoot, Inspired Energy, etc. We have our own labeled smart battery called the XL-SmartBattery.
+You can use smart batteries from AudioRoot, Inspired Energy, etc. We have our own labeled smart battery called the XL-SmartBattery.

-What battery information can the Scorpio read/display?
+What battery information can be read/displayed from smart/data batteries?

 How is routing different from the 688 or 788T?

 Unlike the 688 and 788T, all 8-Series mixer-recorders have a full I/O matrix and multiple mix buses.
 Each physical input can be routed to any combination of buses, tracks, and outputs.

 Can I send channels at different levels to multiple buses?